jsalinasf/cheat_sheets/linuxCommands.md

 ### HELP: Get Help for commands

 	sudo help echo > echo_manual (Send it to a file)

+	wget --help | less

 #### Get the manual for a specific command
 	man ls
 	man echo

+#### Info

+Info will provide help for Linux tools.

+You can find examples of how to use it.

+If bot installed, please do so by using your package manager.

+	info wget examples simple

+####

 ### WHATIS: Brief description of command line program
 	whatis find